 The fastest employment growth occurred in:

-Chief Economist Carrie Mayne breaks down January’s employment report in this quick video:
+Chief Economist Carrie Mayne shares her analysis of the January 2019 employment report in this quick video:

 For more information visit our Labor Market Employment Update web pages.